carlosschults/100-days-of-code/log.md

 **Today's Progress**: Today I've decided to take a break from my own project and work on someone else's instead.
 And that's what I did: I've sent a PR to the [NodaMoney project](https://github.com/remyvd/NodaMoney).

 **Thoughts:** Reading (and contributing to) other people's code is always a great way of learning new stuff.
 Let's try to keep that in mind.

+### Day 10: May 2, 2019

+**Today's Progress**: Still taking a break from my project.
+While waiting for feedback on my PR sent to NodaMoney yesterday, today I've decided to help on [NodaTime](https://github.com/nodatime/nodatime).
+Submitted a PR containing some tests that are used to automatically create documentation.

+**Thoughts:** Working on other projects is nice, but must remember not to overdo it.
+Main focus should still finish my own project(s).